 Only a few years ago, leading autism expert David Amaral described the disorder as a lifelong disability.
 Today, he acknowledges that description is no longer true.
-“Research lately shows that a substantial proportion of children with autism spectrum disorder (ASD)—something on the order of 30 percent—show really substantial improvements in their autism symptoms,” says Amaral, founding research director of the MIND Institute, an autism center at the University of California, Davis.
-He adds that about five percent of the children he and his colleagues study at the MIND Institute actually lose their diagnosis over time.
+“Research lately shows that a substantial proportion of children with autism spectrum disorder (ASD)—something on the order of 30%—show really substantial improvements in their autism symptoms,” says Amaral, founding research director of the MIND Institute, an autism center at the University of California, Davis, CA (Figure 1).
+He adds that about 5% of the children, he and his colleagues, study at the MIND Institute actually lose their diagnosis over time.

-Trained clinicians can diagnose autism by the time a child is 2 years old, and proven-beneficial therapies can then start right away.
-Unfortunately, the average age of autism diagnosis in the United States is 4.3 years.
+Trained clinicians can diagnose autism by the time when a child is two years old, and provenbeneficial therapies can then start right away.
+Unfortunately, he points out, the average age of autism diagnosis in the United States is 4.3 years.
 The late diagnosis is due in large part to a lack of trained personnel to conduct the qualitative assessment and properly evaluate children, including those who have milder forms of ASD.
 “That’s a problem because we know that the sooner you start therapy, the better the child will do.
-If we don’t get a diagnosis until after 4 years of age, and then parents find that it can take another 6 months to a year to get a behavior therapist lined up, that means that you’ve lost a valuable 2- to 3-year window of opportunity for treating the child,” he remarks.
+If we don’t get a diagnosis until after four years of age, and then parents find that it can take another six months to a year to get a behavior therapist lined up, that means that you’ve lost a valuable 2- to 3-year window of opportunity for treating the child,” he remarks.
 The key to good results is catching ASD early, Amaral asserts.

 Part of the solution may be a new and quantitative strategy to diagnose autism .
-Amaral is working with a company to develop an assay for biomarkers associated with certain subtypes of ASD.
-Stemina Biomarker Discovery of Madison, Wisconsin, and its diagnostic division NeuropointDX, recently released results showing that it had identified an alteration in amino acid metabolism in nearly one in five children with autism, and had developed a tool to detect it.
+Amaral is working with a company to develop an assay for biomarkers associated with certain subtypes of ASD (Figure 2).
+Stemina Biomarker Discovery of Madison, WI, and its diagnostic division NeuroPointDX recently released results showing that it had identified an alteration in amino acid metabolism in nearly one in five children with autism, and had developed a tool to detect it.

 Stemina originally approached Amaral in 2011 with the idea of collaborating on a metabolomics study to identify the different subtypes of ASD.
 Amaral thought it was a great idea.
 “We had realized at the institute that trying to understand autism without understanding the subtypes would be like trying to understand cancer without specifically going after lung cancer, breast cancer, or other cancers, because there might be different causes and treatments,” he says.
 In fact, the MIND Institute had already begun work to define the subtypes through its Autism Phenome Project and had dabbled in a metabolomics strategy in the early 2000s.

-“The fact that we found 17 percent is pretty phenomenal on the one hand, but this is just step one,” Amaral reports.
-“We are continuing analysis of the samples that we’ve collected to look for other perturbations, and we already have findings related to other amino acid changes, which brings the test up to about 30 percent detectability.”
+“The fact that we found 17% is pretty phenomenal on the one hand, but this is just step one,” Amaral reports.
+“We are continuing analysis of the samples that we’ve collected to look for other perturbations, and we already have findings related to other amino acid changes, which brings the test up to about 30% detectability.”

 Even more importantly, Amaral contends, metabolomics will suggest possible innovative routes for therapy that could improve the quality of life for people with autism.
-He adds, “In the fullness of time—and it will probably take us several years—we hope to have additional metabotypes that will bring the number higher, possibly to 50, 60, even 70 percent of kids with autism.
+He adds, “In the fullness of time—and it will probably take us several years—we hope to have additional metabotypes that will bring the number higher, possibly to 50%, 60%, even 70% of kids with autism.
 That would be amazing.”